swatson080/Projectile-Motion/README.md

 Initial commit 7/1/2019

-  - Calculates time when object thrown straight up reaches its maximum height
-  - Calculates the maximum height (in meters/second only for now) that the object reaches
+  - Calculates the maximum height (in meters/second or feet/second) that the object reaches
+  - Calculates distance flown
+  - Calculates total flight time

  Update 7/5/2019
   - User can now select which units they would like to use (metric,imperial)